There are four different fees that can apply in permanent Aged Care:

 Fees for additional services are an extra payment residents can be asked to pay if a higher standard of accommodation is chosen or additional services such as hairdressing or pay TV in rooms is elected.

 These four levels of fees are determined on both the individual's Income and Assets along with rates specific to the chosen facility.
-To understand what this means for your circumstances please work through our fee estimator.

 In understanding the fees that are payable it is also important you understand your options.
 As Accredited Aged Care Professionals™ we can assist you in determining the best use of your assets to meet these fees.
 For many the urgency of care will result in fees commencing prior to the understanding of your available options.
 Our strategies can explain these initial costs along with options for the family home, the use of available funds, impact on cash flow and Age Pension entitlements.
 It is also critical to understand the timeframe of options before funds are exhausted.

 A step by step strategy paper to ensure you are achieving the best financial outcome can provide you the answers and peace of mind you are looking for.